Évry Cathedral: Interior

 Within the interior of the church, the altar and the chancel are located to the northwest, facing the main portal to the southeast.

 Nave

-The semicircular nave, the portion of the church where the congregation is seated, resembles a theater, with rows of seats on the main floor and additional seating in two levels of galleries.
+The semicircular nave, the portion of the church where the congregation is seated, resembles a theatre, with rows of seats on the main floor and additional seating in two levels of galleries.
 It can seat between eight hundred and fifteen hundred worshippers.
 The organ is placed in a niche in the brick, overlooking a balcony to accommodate the singers.

 The wooden pews or seats were designed by Botta and made from light-coloured oak from Burgundy.
 Their design is very simple and geometric, and the straight rows provide a contrast with the curving walls of the nave.